We Believe Clients and Trust Matter.

 Car crashes happen for a number of reasons.
 Florida roads include a variety of drivers, from very experienced to teens who are driving for the first time as well as an increasing population of elderly drivers.
-Below are some of the most common types of car accidents we see in our law practice.

 - Rear End Collisions

 The most common type of car accident is a rear end collision.
 NHTSA reports almost 30% of all car accidents are rear-impact crashes.
 When a rear end collision occurs, it is almost always caused by the driver behind the impacted car.
 Typically, because the driver is tailgating, speeding, distracted or just not paying attention.

 - Hit and Run Auto Accidents

 All car accidents are devastating, but when a driver leaves the scene of a collision they caused, it’s an unthinkable act.
 It happens more than you might know.
 Twenty-five per cent of all crashes are hit and runs and more than half of these are pedestrian accidents.
 Hit and run drivers must be held accountable for their irresponsible act.
 We always advise clients of the importance of carrying UM insurance (uninsured/underinsured coverage).
 This is the coverage that will protect you if you are hit by a driver who leaves the scene.

 - T-Bone Accidents